wso2/docs-is/en/docs/concepts/compliance/gdpr.md

 Generally, identity data are scattered over several systems within an organization.
 In order to reach GDPR compliance, it is required to review, redesign, and modify each of these systems.
 This is a maintenance overhead and consumes a significant portion of annual IT budget and requires a specialized set of skills for continuous review and modification process.
 Considering the amount of data available wiithin an organization and the intensity of adverse impact on the organization in case of failure to comply with GDPR, skilled staff working on a centralized, secure environment for data processing is vital.

-A GDPR-compliant IAM solution ensures that all identity profiles are managed centrally and shares only required data with other systems in an on-demand manner through well-known security standards such as [SAML](TO DO: insert-concepts) and [OpenIDConnect](TO DO: insert-concepts).
+A GDPR-compliant IAM solution ensures that all identity profiles are managed centrally and shares only required data with other systems in an on-demand manner through well-known security standards such as [SAML](../authentication/intro-oidc) and [OpenID Connect](TO DO: insert-concepts).
 Any efficient IAM solution supports anonymization to remove PII data from datasets, and pseudonymization to set aritifical identifiers to uniquely identify the user, instead of their personal data.
 This mitigates the risk of exposing the personal data of individuals to compromised environments.

 ---